Lotus015/gorest-tests/README.md

 The postman collection can be run with newman.
 Same tests are also automated using pactum.js.

+For pactum.js tests, data templates can be found in the data/dataTemplates.json file.
+These are json objects prepared earlier for testing purposes, they can be changed if you want to adapt the testing scenarios.
+Test spec files can be found in test.js file.

 **How to run**

 1. Install Docker https://docs.docker.com/get-docker/